md-adil/wp-dropship/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Welcome to Bigly, We introduce BiglyDropship Plugin for WordPress, which help to Ease E-Commerce Marketing through out world to Explore the possiblities of B2B and B2C.
+Welcome to Bigly, We introduce BiglyDropship Plugin for WordPress, which help to Ease E-commerce Marketing through out world to Explore the possiblities of B2B and B2C.
 BiglyDropshipping is fastest growing Service, this plugin insure the consumer satisfactory to fullest.
 We provide a simple platform to Export products from our website to multiple platforms, WordPress and WooCommerce is one of major compatible platform for BiglyDropship.

 == Description ==

-Prerequisites
-Things you need to Setup BiglyDropship Plugin, A WordPress platform, and a well known E-Commerce Plugin to Show case Your products - WooCommerce. these are two things to basically ypu need to use our service.
+Things you need to Setup BiglyDropship Plugin, A WordPress platform, and a well known E-commerce Plugin to Show case Your products - WooCommerce. these are two things to basically you need to use our service.

 In refrence of making calls back to our own server
 We send remote request only when user click on sync button, not when page or plugin load.
 When user want to sync product from our platform to there platform, then user click on sync button to get access of our products.